woodhall335/landlord-heavenv3/docs/MASTER_BLUEPRINT.md

 Smart timelines

-VOICE-enabled Ask Heaven
+Voice-enabled Ask Heaven

 API for letting agents

-White-label version
+White-label B2B version

-End of Master Blueprint
+END OF MASTER BLUEPRINT

-This file is the central source of truth for all product, legal, technical, and operational decisions.
+This is now the authoritative source of truth for all product, legal, technical, and commercial decisions across Landlord Heaven.